rebirthxi/topaz/tools/ansible/readme.md

 If you don't know if you intend to, then you probably don't and you are good to use this playbook.

 `ansible-playbook -i hosts setup-server-for-native.yaml`

+##[Playbook: setup-server-for-docker.yaml]

+This playbook will install docker and add all the users listed in the `docker_users` to the docker usergroup (this allows them to actually run containers without sudo).

+`ansible-playbook -i hosts setup-server-for-docker.yaml`